slavayssiere/python_helm/README.md

 helm = Helm()
 ```

+optionnal:
+ - debug : if True, only display command (default: False)

 This init function check if Helm is installed in PATH and if Helm version is 3 or higher

 ## helm upgrade